rkilburn/RK8s/guides/README.md

-# Creating a Highly Available, Multi-Tennent, Multi-Region Kubernetes Cluster
+# Creating a Highly Available, Multi-Tenant, Multi-Region Kubernetes Cluster

 ## Ready to go from 'Cluster Don't Know' to 'Cluster Pro'?